RUMgroup/dplyr_tutorial/README.md

     ## 9          2.9          1.4         0.2  setosa
     ## 10         3.1          1.5         0.1  setosa

+## All these functions:

-All these functions - Have the dataset as the first argument - Do not need to mention the dataset again - return a dataframe Workflows:
+-   Have the dataset as the first argument
+-   Do not need to mention the dataset again
+-   return a dataframe

+## Workflows:

-Can be ugly: either step by step:
+Programming with these functions can be ugly: either you need to go step by step:

     dat1 <- select(iris, -Sepal.Length, -Sepal.Width)
     dat2 <- mutate(dat1, Petal.Width = Petal.Width * 10,